-COVID-19 brings intense pressure and increased load to the many New Zealand post employees who are rising to these challenges.
-In the first two weeks of Alert Level 3 New Zealand Post received over 3.5 million parcels – about 200 parcels a minute!
+COVID-19 brought intense pressure and increased load to the many New Zealand post employees who were rising to these challenges.
+Since the beginning of COVID, New Zealand Post were processing and delivering more than double their usual number of parcels.
 New Zealanders and many businesses (including us at Hummingly) rely on New Zealand Post as a vital part of doing business.

-We have been moved by New Zealand Post’s employees’ commitment that ‘the mail must go through’ to support New Zealanders especially during lockdowns when the post is the only way to access many essential items.
-But doing this essential work in times of COVID is not easy and New Zealand Post wanted to invest in their people so they could do well and be well in these uncertain and peak times.
+We have been moved by New Zealand Post’s employees’ commitment that ‘the mail must go through’ to support New Zealanders even in the toughest of conditions.
+But doing this essential work under immense pressure is not easy and New Zealand Post wanted to invest in their people so they could do well and be well in these uncertain and peak times.

-New Zealand Post Managers are completing Hummingly masterclasses where they use the Doing Well cards to create their own wellbeing and resilience plans and are equipped with tools and advice to support their teams during these times of intense load.
+New Zealand Post Managers completed Hummingly masterclasses where they use the Doing Well cards to create their own wellbeing and resilience plans and are equipped with tools and advice to support their teams during these times of intense load.

 What employees are saying

 Demand for Hummingly masterclasses and the Doing Well Cards is being generated by word of mouth within New Zealand Post.
 Here are the kind of things they are saying…